groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/advanced-joining-options/merge-word-docs-groupdocs-merger-java/_index.md

 - **Memory pressure:** When merging large files, increase the JVM heap (`-Xmx2g` or higher) or process documents in batches.
 - **Unsupported formats:** Ensure the source files are genuine Word documents (`.doc` or `.docx`).

-## How to merge word documents java with GroupDocs.Merger
+## How to merge docx without inserting extra pages
-The steps above already demonstrate the core **merge word documents java** workflow.
-The key is to reuse the same `Merger` instance and apply `WordJoinOptions` for each additional file.
-This pattern scales to dozens of documents without changing the code structure.
+If your goal is simply **how to merge docx** files without the default page breaks, the key is the `WordJoinMode.Continuous` setting demonstrated above.
+By reusing the same `Merger` instance and applying the same `WordJoinOptions` for each call to `join()`, you guarantee a smooth, uninterrupted document flow.

+## Why merge multiple word files without page breaks?
+Merging multiple word files often creates a disjointed look because each source starts on a new page.
+Removing those page breaks:

+- Keeps headings and sections visually connected.
+- Reduces the overall file size by eliminating unnecessary blank pages.
+- Improves the end‑user reading experience, especially for long reports or compiled contracts.

+## Common pitfalls when you try to remove pagebreaks word
+1. **Forgetting to set `WordJoinMode.Continuous`** – The default mode inserts a break.
+2. **Mixing `.doc` and `.docx` without conversion** – While supported, inconsistencies in styles can appear.
+3. **Not closing the `Merger`** – Failing to release native resources may cause memory leaks in long‑running services.

 ## Practical Applications
 1. **Annual Report Assembly** – Combine quarterly sections into one continuous report.